gemini-projects/gemini/README.md

 cd gemini-postgresql/dist
 ```
 Before executing the standalone/executable jar remember that SpringBoot need some properties to run.
 Let's use the
-`application.properties` to defini the Gemini Postgresql datasource with and for example the server port.
+`application.properties` to define the Gemini Postgresql datasource with and for example the server port.

-This is the minimun configuration to fully statup Gemini (from Spring)
+This is a simple config to fully startup Gemini (from Spring)

 ```
 # application.properties